-In 2016, the United Kingdom (UK) provided US$101 million for product development for poverty-related and neglected diseases (PRNDs), referred to as ‘global health research and development (R&D)’ in this profile.
+In 2017, the UK provided US$186 million for product development for poverty-related and neglected diseases (PRNDs), referred to as ‘global health research and development (R&D)’ in this profile.
 These figures are based on the G-FINDER survey conducted by Policy Cures Research.
 This makes the UK the second-largest public funder of global health R&D after the US.
 Funding levels in 2017 were nearly double those in 2016 (US$98 million) and are likely to continue to rise, considering the priority given to R&D within the UK’s development strategy.
 These figures may differ from the trend numbers presented in the chart due to changes in the scope of the G-FINDER survey from year to year.

 Global health R&D is a focus of the UK’s development policy.
-However; the UK does not have a single strategy for global health R&D. Instead, responsibilities for global health R&D and related areas such as disease surveillance and epidemic response are dispersed across various government agencies and research institutions, with each setting its own priorities.
-The most important institutions for global health R&D are the Department for International Development (DFID), the Department of Health (DOH), and the Medical Research Council (MRC), which was brought under the umbrella group Research Councils UK (RCUK) in April 2018.
-The goal of RCUK is to enhance collaboration among the seven UK research councils.
-There are ongoing discussions among the different institutions about a joint governance mechanism to coordinate strategy on global health.
-Alongside this, a Strategic Coherence of Official Development Assistance-funded Research Board (SCOR) was announced in September 2017, tasked with coordinating development priorities across all ODA-funded research more broadly.
+However; the UK does not have a single strategy for global health R&D. Instead, responsibilities for global health R&D and related areas such as disease surveillance and epidemic response are dispersed across various government agencies and research institutions, with each establishing its own strategies.
+The most important institutions are the Department for International Development (DFID), the Department of Health and Social Care (DHSC), and the Medical Research Council (MRC), a publicly funded organization to support research across areas within medical science.
+A joint DFID-Department of Health global health research working group began meeting in 2017 to coordinate ODA-funded research on global health.
+Alongside this, a Strategic Coherence of Official Development Assistance-funded Research Board (SCOR) was announced in September 2017, tasked with coordinating development priorities across all ODA-funded research.

-The Ross Fund (£1 billion for fiscal years 2016 to 2020, or US$1.4 billion in 2016 prices) is a government portfolio of investments to support development, testing, and delivery of new health products related to antimicrobial resistance (AMR), including malaria and tuberculosis, neglected tropical diseases, and diseases with epidemic potential, such as Ebola.
-The Ross Fund portfolio is managed by two departments (DFID and DOH), rather than as a true cross-government fund.
-The Ross Fund portfolio includes the Fleming Fund (£195 million in planned spending, or US$263 million in 2016 prices), which was announced in March 2015.
-It seeks to strengthen surveillance on drug resistance and laboratory capacity in developing countries.
+The Ross Fund (£1 billion for fiscal years 2016 to 2020, or US$1.3 billion) is a government portfolio of investments to support development, testing, and delivery of new health products related to antimicrobial resistance (AMR), neglected tropical diseases, and diseases with epidemic potential, such as Ebola.
+The Ross Fund portfolio is managed by two departments: DFID and DHSC.
+It includes the Fleming Fund (with £195 million, or US$251 million, in planned spending) seeks to strengthen surveillance on drug resistance and laboratory capacity in developing countries.
 The Ross Fund also comprises the new Global AMR Innovation Fund to encourage investments from government and the private sector into AMR-related research.
-The UK ‘aid strategy’ (‘UK aid: tackling global challenges in the national interest’) committed an additional £70 million (US$95 million in 2016 prices) to the Fleming Fund and an extra £40 million (US$54 million in 2016 prices) to the new Global AMR Innovation Fund.
-Moreover, the Ross Fund portfolio includes £110 million (US$149 million in planned spending in 2016 prices) for the UK Vaccines Research and Development Network, to bring together expertise from industry, academic, and philanthropic organizations to develop and test new vaccines for diseases of epidemic potential.

-Another key funding instrument is the Global Challenges Research Fund (£1.5 billion, or US$1.9 billion, for FY2016/17 to FY2020-21, or US$2 billion) which supports cutting-edge research on challenges related to emerging vital threats in developing countries.
-The Fund’s work also extends beyond the scope of global health R&D, but covers a wide range of other development objectives, and is administered through delivery partners that include the Research Council in the UK and national academies.
+Another key funding instrument is the Global Challenges Research Fund (£1.5 billion, or US$1.9 billion, for FY2016/17 to FY2020/21) which supports cutting-edge research on challenges related to emerging vital threats in developing countries.
+The Fund’s work also extends beyond the scope of global health R&D.

 DFID’s Research and Evidence Division leads on global health R&D policy

-DFID’s Research and Evidence Division manages the global health research portfolio, overseen by DFID’s Chief Scientific Adviser and Director of Research.
+DFID’s Research and Evidence Division manages DFID’s global health research portfolio, overseen by DFID’s chief scientific adviser and director of research.
 The Research and Evidence Division has an operational plan that sets out its vision and strategic priorities for a five-year period.
-The current plan runs from 2011 to 2016 and a new one is currently in development (as of February 2018).

 Based on the operational plan, the Research and Evidence Division develops business cases for investments and commitments to specific research programs that are approved by DFID leadership.
-In addition, the MRC, a publicly-funded organization to support research across areas within medical science, has a governing body (the Council) that decides on strategic and financial issues.
-The MRC receives internal advice from its Strategy Board and the Global Health Group, which includes DFID’s Chief Scientific Advisor.
-The Global Health Group is responsible for ensuring that the MRC provides an effective health R&D strategy that takes into account research that is relevant to resource-poor settings.
+In addition, the MRC has a governing body (the Council) that decides on strategic and financial issues.